 You also cannot just share it once and think that’s it.
 Create a posting schedule and continue to cycle through all of the great content on your site.
 It takes time to develop, but once you figure out your plan, that old content continues to get eyes on it time after time.

-A couple of resources you should check out include Pinterest and Facebook.
-Check out this post on How to Create A Viral Pin and also How to Develop a Facebook Strategy.
+A couple of resources you should check out, include Pinterest and Facebook.
+Check out How to Create A Viral Pin and also How to Develop a Facebook Strategy.
 Both of these can help ensure your content gets visibility time and time again.